rqguan/MaNGA-AGN/README.md

   Proposed Prosedure:

-    1. Transform the galaxy image into a polar coordinate.
+    1. Transform the galaxy image into polar coordinate.

     2. Stack the galaxy into one histogram.